royashbrook/royashbrook.github.io/_posts/2022-05-20-Creating-an-app-to-search-and-retrieve-documents-from-azure.md

   ![image](https://user-images.githubusercontent.com/7390156/164065558-c2af2047-5ba3-401d-83b3-b337f5d2ed4d.png)

 - After this, there was a getting started wizard on the right, I just clicked through those things in order.
 One of the first things I ran into was a publish wizard.
 Why not?
-Let's go =P Well, it was more creating a publishing profile.
+Let's go 😛 Well, it was more creating a publishing profile.
 So I stepped through that.
 I have rights on Azure, so I signed in, selected my organization, and plugged in some info.

   ![image](https://user-images.githubusercontent.com/7390156/164066844-4d6d0ad4-52fd-44b5-bf4e-c7ee25ffa3ce.png)